akremstudy/Fintech-Study/README.md

 Their revenue comes from sources such as Lending, both cash and securities, and margin, for customer borrowing funds to invest.
 Their main competitors are low or no cost-based internet brokerage firms such as Charles Schwab, E-Trade, Fidelity and TD Ameritrade.

-## How does this company use technology to their advantage?
-Why are they considered a FinTech company?

 # Why it matters
 The company uses technology to their advantage by having efficient internet processes.
 It also employs a learn it yourself and do it yourself mentality by provide customers with do it yourself tools and videos.
 They are considered a FinTech company because most of their business is run using technology vs human capital.

-## Why is this company exemplary in the FinTech space?
-What are their strengths and weaknesses?

 # SWOT Analysis
 *Strengths*